mikalai-hryb/notes/terraform.md

 plan - TF figures out what it needs to do (reconciling the configuration and infrastructure) apply - TF build the infrastructure

+### When we say TF apply, what exactly do we mean?

+Applying a Terraform configuration is the process of creating, updating, and destroying real infrastructure objects in order to make their settings match the configuration.

 ### What approaches exist in terms of infrastructure mutability?

 There are mutable and immutable approaches.